junxit/us-congress-code/title-26/chapter-1/sec-25d.md

     - **(A)** *In general* Except as provided in subparagraph (B), an expenditure with respect to an item shall be treated as made when the original installation of the item is completed.
     - **(B)** *Expenditures part of building construction* In the case of an expenditure in connection with the construction or reconstruction of a structure, such expenditure shall be treated as made when the original use of the constructed or reconstructed structure by the taxpayer begins.
 - **(f)** *Basis adjustments* For purposes of this subtitle, if a credit is allowed under this section for any expenditure with respect to any property, the increase in the basis of such property which would (but for this subsection) result from such expenditure shall be reduced by the amount of the credit so allowed.
+- **(g)** *Applicable percentage* For purposes of paragraphs (1) and (2) of subsection (a), the applicable percentage shall be—
+  - **(1)** in the case of property placed in service after December 31, 2016, and before January 1, 2020, 30 percent,
+  - **(2)** in the case of property placed in service after December 31, 2019, and before January 1, 2021, 26 percent, and
+  - **(3)** in the case of property placed in service after December 31, 2020, and before January 1, 2022, 22 percent.
-- **(g)** *Termination* The credit allowed under this section shall not apply to property placed in service after December 31, 2016.
+- **(h)** *Termination* The credit allowed under this section shall not apply to property placed in service after December 31, 2016 (December 31, 2021, in the case of any qualified solar electric property expenditures and qualified solar water heating property expenditures).

 ## Source credit

 (Added Pub.
 L. 109–58, title XIII, § 1335(a), Aug.
 8, 2005, 119 Stat.
 1033; amended Pub.
 L. 109–135, title IV, § 402(i)(1), (2), (3)(E), Dec.
 21, 2005, 119 Stat.
 2612, 2614; Pub.
 L. 109–432, div.
 A, title II, § 206, Dec.
 20, 2006, 120 Stat.
 2945; Pub.
 L. 110–343, div.
 B, title I, § 106(a)–(c)(3)(A), (c)(4)–(e)(1), Oct.
 3, 2008, 122 Stat.
 3814–3816; Pub.
 L. 111–5, div.
 B, title I, §§ 1103(b)(2)(B), 1122(a), Feb.
 17, 2009, 123 Stat.
 320, 324; Pub.
 L. 112–240, title I, § 104(c)(2)(F), Jan.
 2, 2013, 126 Stat.
 2322; Pub.
 L. 114–113, div.
 P, title III, § 304(a), Dec.
 18, 2015, 129 Stat.
 3039.)

 ## Notes

-### Amendment of Section

-Pub.
-L. 114–113, div.
-P, title III, § 304, Dec.
-18, 2015, 129 Stat.
-3039, provided that, effective Jan.
-1, 2017, this section is amended as follows: (1) in paragraphs (1) and (2) of subsection (a), by striking “30 percent” each place it appears and inserting “the applicable percentage”; (2) in subsection (g), by inserting “(December 31, 2021, in the case of any qualified solar electric property expenditures and qualified solar water heating property expenditures)” before the period at the end; (3) by redesignating subsection (g) as subsection (h); and (4) by inserting after subsection (f) the following new subsection: (g) Applicable percentage For purposes of paragraphs (1) and (2) of subsection (a), the applicable percentage shall be— (1) in the case of property placed in service after December 31, 2016, and before January 1, 2020, 30 percent, (2) in the case of property placed in service after December 31, 2019, and before January 1, 2021, 26 percent, and (3) in the case of property placed in service after December 31, 2020, and before January 1, 2022, 22 percent.
-See 2015 Amendment notes below.

 ### Amendments